parku/docs/api/payments.md

 title: Payments
 ---

-After [creating a booking][booking] or updating the [users credit][credit] we need some informations about the payment.
+After [creating a booking][booking] or when updating the users credit we need some informations about the payment.
 The payment is usually done through an external provider (PayPal, etc.).

 We need the information to verify the booking or credit charge.
 If no information is provided, the credit charge or the booking gets invalid.